MagUbas/Labyrinth-game/README.md

  # If I had more time I would: <br />
  - Make it more visually appealing.
  - Fix visual error on 25 rows/columns size board
- - MAke it responsive on phones/tablets
+ - Make it responsive on phones/tablets